coreyemtp/retool-redux-clonelists/readme.md

 [Guidelines for pull requests](https://unexpectedpanda.github.io/retool/contribute-clone-lists-pull-request/) can be found in the same section.

-### Metadata files

-Metadata files are auto-generated from Redump and No-Intro databases, and shouldn't be manually updated.

-To make a change, don't submit a PR.
-Instead, report the issue upstream:

 ### MIA and RetroAchievements files

 MIA and RetroAchievements files are pulled from external servers on a weekly basis, and should not be manually updated.
 If the sources stop updating, then so will these files.

+### Metadata files

+Metadata files are auto-generated from Redump and No-Intro databases, and shouldn't be manually updated.
+Issues that arise here cannot be fixed in Retool Redux, but rather should be directed to the DAT creator:

 #### No-Intro